berkeley-stat243/stat243-fall-2022/syllabus.md

 Most work for the course can be done on your laptop.
 Later in the course we'll also use the Statistics Department cluster.
-You can also use the to access a bash shell or run RStudio.
+You can also use the SCF JupyterHub or the campus DataHub to access a bash shell or run RStudio.

 The software needed for the course is as follows: